IAlready8/GMB-GRAPHIC-PERSONAL/README.md

 # Interactive Project Gallery

 This is an elegant and interactive gallery showcasing a portfolio of creative projects.
-The application is built with a zoneless Angular setup, styled with Tailwind CSS, and features a raw, brutalist design aesthetic with engaging micro-interactions.
+The application is built with a zoneless Angular setup, styled with Tailwind CSS, and features a raw, brutalist design aesthetic with engaging micro-interactions and AI-powered content generation.

 ## Technology Stack
 - **Angular (v20+)**: Zoneless, standalone components for a modern, performant frontend.
 - **Tailwind CSS**: For utility-first styling.
+- **Google Gemini API**: For generative AI content features.
 - **TypeScript**: For type safety and robust code.
 - **ESM (via esm.sh)**: CDN-based module loading, eliminating the need for a local build step.